Thanks to our friends at the Early Childhood Education Linkage System (ECELS) for this article.

 RSV

-RSV (or respiratory syncytial virus) is one of the many viruses that cause respiratory illness―illnesses of the nose, throat, and lungs.
-This virus occurs in the late fall through early spring months.
+RSV (or respiratory syncytial virus) is one of the many viruses that cause respiratory illnesses, including those affecting the nose, throat, and lungs.
+This virus typically occurs from late fall to early spring.

-Typically, RSV causes a cold, which may be followed by bronchiolitis (lower respiratory tract infection) or pneumonia.
-Symptoms of bronchiolitis may include cold symptoms, plus: fast breathing, flaring of the nostrils, head bobbing with breathing, rhythmic grunting during breathing, belly breathing, tugging between their ribs, and/or tugging at the lower neck, or wheezing.
+Typically, RSV causes a cold, followed by bronchiolitis (lower respiratory tract infection) or pneumonia.
+Symptoms of bronchiolitis may include cold symptoms, fast breathing, flaring of the nostrils, head bobbing with breathing, rhythmic grunting during breathing, belly breathing, tugging between the ribs, and/or tugging at the lower neck, or wheezing.

 Symptoms generally last an average of 5-7 days.
 RSV symptoms are typically at their worst on days three through five of illness.
 Fortunately, almost all children recover from an RSV infection on their own.

-Infants with a higher risk for severe RSV infection include:
+Infants with a higher chance of severe RSV infection include:

-• Young chronological age (≤12 weeks) at the start of RSV season
+• Young chronological age (≤12 weeks) at the start of the RSV season

-• Premature or low birth weight infants (especially those born before 29 weeks gestation)
+• Premature or low birth weight infants (especially those born before 29 weeks of gestation)

 • Chronic lung disease of prematurity